Mattp00/BigDataProject/README.md

 ### Backend

-The backend was developed in Scala using the **Cask** framework to handle REST operations.
+The backend was developed in Scala using the [**Cask**](https://com-lihaoyi.github.io/cask/) framework to handle REST operations.
+To run the backend, it is necessary to:

+1. Build the project using the `build.sbt` file.
+2. Use **Java 17**.
+3. Add the following options to **VM options** in "Edit Configuration":
+ *--add-exports java.base/sun.nio.ch=ALL-UNNAMED --add-opens java.base/java.nio=ALL-UNNAMED --add-opens java.base/java.lang=ALL-UNNAMED --add-opens java.base/java.lang.invoke=ALL-UNNAMED --add-opens java.base/java.util=ALL-UNNAMED*
+4. Download the file ```Crimes_-_2001_to_Present.csv``` from the [Chicago site](https://data.cityofchicago.org/Public-Safety/Crimes-2001-to-Present/ijzp-q8t2/about_data) and put it in the data folder along with the other csv file `Chicago Health Atlas Data - MeanIncome - Mean population.csv`

 ### Frontend